Envek/rubyworld-keep-it-ruby/slides.md

 - Ruby enthusiast

 <!--
-Hello, world!
-Or: Hello, RubyWorld!
-I’m Sampo Kuokkanen from Evil Martians, and I’m thrilled to be here today with Andrey Novikov.
-Today, we’re diving into why your product needs a Ruby SDK and why Ruby remains a powerful choice for so many of us in 2024 and beyond.
-At Evil Martians, we’re passionate about open-source projects that genuinely make a difference, and we’ll show you how they can make your life much easier!
-And today's example could even save you money.
+I’m Sampo Kuokkanen from Evil Martians, and I’m thrilled to be here today with colleague, Andrey Novikov.
 -->

 ---